 Definition: Evil is that which diminishes, interferes with

-or threatens the sustenance and enhancement of life,
+or threatens the sustenance and enhancement of my life,

 The Argument of Evil Against God